vlanzarini80-source/Lanzarini-Model-Energy-Saving/README.md

 Contact: For corporate certification and integration protocols, contact the author via official channels.

+⚖️ Ethical & Humanitarian Compliance
+This project is governed by the Lanzarini Humanity Clause.
+Any use of the LP-1 architecture, the 2.99 Hz resonance protocol, or the CAE algorithm for military or destructive purposes is strictly prohibited.
+Read the full mandate here: HUMANITY_CLAUSE.md

 ## ⚡ Quick Start: Efficiency Validation

 To verify the **34% energy saving** on your local machine or server, run the following commands: